maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="image-statement"></a>
 ### `IMAGE` *lineno*

 The `IMAGE` statement defines a format string separately from the `PRINT` statement, allowing the format to be reused or separated from the output logic.
-The line number given by *lineno* identifies a later line containing the format image, and `PRINT USING` can refer back to it.
+The line number given by *lineno* identifies the line containing the format image, and `PRINT USING` can refer back to it.

 This style comes from HP TimeShare BASIC and some other dialects.
 In RetroBASIC, the `IMAGE` statement is primarily used with HP-style `PRINT USING` formats, where the image line contains the HP IMAGE directives such as `D`, `A`, `X`, `S`, and literal text.
-RetroBASIC allows `IMAGE` to also be used for MS-style format strings, although these would be unlikely to be found in the wild.
+RetroBASIC also allows `IMAGE` to be used with MS-BASIC-80 and QBasic-style format strings, although these would be unlikely to be found in the wild since they are typically used inline with `PRINT USING`.

-For a complete description of the formatting strings that `IMAGE` supports, see the section on [format strings](#format-strings).
+For a complete description of the formatting strings that `IMAGE` supports (HP, MS-BASIC-80, and QBasic styles), see the section on [format strings](#format-strings).

 #### Examples: